SunNadimpalli/SunNadimpalli/_posts/2015-10-18-learning-sql-online.md

 categories: general
 ---

 I have always wanted to learn programming.
 Even now my top favourites on my to-learn list are: Javascript, AngularJS, Python and others in that order.
 And then out of nowhere I have started pursuing SQL.
-I don’t know why, but it occurred to me that knowing SQL is an important step in learning build apps and understand data.
+I don’t know why, but it occurred to me that knowing SQL is an important step in learning to build apps and understand data.
 And so began my search and quest to learn SQL.

 ## SQL on Code Academy